-Our kids notice everything about us-especially when we don’t want them to.
+Our grandkids notice everything about us—especially when we don’t want them to.
 When you tell your grandchild to be honest, realize that she’ll be watching how you handle the $50 bill you find in the parking lot.
-When you tell your son not to hold grudges against his classmates, that makes you accountable to do the same toward that irritable guy at church or in the neighborhood.
+When you tell your grandson not to hold grudges against his classmates, that makes you accountable to do the same toward that irritable person at church or in the neighborhood.
 It’s amazing how quickly a few careless actions can undo years of well-chosen words, or how often adult grandchildren still remember their grandparents’ unfailing example more than their words.

-Grandparent, don’t leave your grandchild’s education to the school system or book learning.
+Yes, you can be a big contributor to your grandchild’s education.
 There’s so much they don’t teach in school: lessons about morals, family relationships, faith, caring for themselves and their possessions, helping others-the list goes on and on.
 These are lessons that grandchildren need in life and, as their grandparent, you’re uniquely equipped to provide significant life-long lessons that you have picked up along the way.